CenterForSpatialResearch/mapping_architecture_urbanism_humanities/2_PopulationMap.md

 Country-level population data was published by the [United Nations Population Division](http://esa.un.org/unpd/wpp/Download/Standard/Population/) in 2010.
 All figures are reported in thousands, i.e., if the population field says 7,000 in the dataset this equals 7,000,000 inhabitants.
 We have provided a cleaned version of this dataset but the original can be downloaded [here](http://esa.un.org/unpd/wpp/Download/Standard/Population/).

 #### Downloads
 In addition to the data files you have downloaded already you will need to download the Gridded Population of the World raster dataset [here](https://drive.google.com/file/d/0B5KywkNXsT4JYlZGd1lReUVyYVk/view?usp=sharing).
-Please create a new folder in your Class_Data\MappingData directory called Raster and save the GriddedPop.zip file there.
+Please create a new folder in your `Data/1_MappingData` directory called `Raster` and save the `GriddedPop.zip` file there.
 Once it has downloaded unzip the file so that we can use its contents.

 #### Setting up QGIS
 Open your MappingData_Population.qgs file.